The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 3. You may not assign or transfer this contract or sublet or otherwise assign the residential space to another person.

-5. The University retains the right to enter living areas, locked or unlocked, including your assigned residential space, under conditions described in the Housing & Residence Life Handbook and at any time it is deemed necessary for immediate resolution of policy violations, addressing a disruption, maintenance problems, illness, hazards and other similar emergencies or potential crises.
-Your right to privacy will be respected while living in Housing & Residence Life facilities.
+5. You have a limited right to privacy in your assigned residential space.
+The University retains the right to enter living areas, locked or unlocked, including your assigned residential space, under conditions described in the KU Housing and Residence Life Handbook and at any time in the case of an emergency, for immediate resolution of policy violations or disruption, to perform maintenance or welfare checks, and as authorized by another occupant.

 6. Maintenance requests initiated by you and/or your roommate(s) constitute permission to enter the space where maintenance or repair is to be completed.